Luis Garcia Player Props: Nationals vs. Mariners

 Luis Garcia At The Plate

-- Garcia is hitting .278 with 11 doubles, three triples, five home runs and 17 walks.
+- Garcia has 11 doubles, three triples, five home runs and 17 walks while hitting .280.

-- Among qualified hitters in baseball, he ranks 40th in batting average, 106th in on-base percentage, and 113th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 36th, his on-base percentage ranks 105th, and he is 111th in the league in slugging.

-- Garcia has driven home a run in 24 games this year (33.8%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..
+- Garcia has had at least one RBI in 34.7% of his games this year (25 of 72), with more than one RBI eight times (11.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 36.6% of his games this season, with two or more runs scored in 11.3%.
+- In 26 of 72 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.